Dmytro-Olshanskyi/Azure-DevOpsCourse/Orchestration/README.md

 #### Notes:
 1. ACI can not be scale out according to docs(see screenshot from PtacticalTask3).
 Hmm....

+Need to use Container Group?...skip and go forward

 ### Practical Task 4: Secure a Docker Container in ACI with Managed Identity via Azure Portal
 #### Requirements: